burakyilmazdev/Cryptocurrency_Tracker_App/README.md

 The Api that has been used : https://www.themoviedb.org/ Tech stack that has been used;

--MVVM
+- MVVM
--Dagger/Hilt
+- Dagger/Hilt
--Data Binding
+- Data Binding
--Google Firebase Authentication Service
+- Google Firebase Authentication Service
--Retrofit
+- Retrofit
--Kotlin Coroutines
+- Kotlin Coroutines
--Room Database
+- Room Database
--Navigation Component
+- Navigation Component
--Picasso
+- Picasso
--View Pager2
+- View Pager2

 # App Demo